Recap / The Simpsons S 24 E 20 The Fabulous Fake Boy

 - Really Gets Around: When Bart reveals to the public that he only tried piano classes to be with Zhenya, the public starts murmuring among themselves nice things about Zhenya.
 Only Marge is the one disgusted.

 - Shout-Out: When Homer asked a man if he was an angel, he asked the "angel" to turn a pumpkin into a carriage.

-- Take That: The Justin Beiber cameo (which consisted of Beiber getting thrown out of a talent show because he's over-age, despite looking underage), in probably one of the few times a celebrity cameo on The Simpsons wasn't put there as a transparent attempt at kissing the celebrity voice actor's butt.
-There were even warnings stated that Justin Beiber's cameo was coming and for all viewers to tune out.
+- Take That!: The Justin Bieber cameo (which consisted of Bieber getting thrown out of a talent show because he's over-age, despite looking underage), in probably one of the few times a celebrity cameo on The Simpsons wasn't put there as a transparent attempt at over-hyping the voice actor.
+There were even warnings stated that Justin Bieber's cameo was coming and for all viewers to tune out.